vasudev89/Term2-HRM/Cases/Dovernet.md

 - Difficult to answer the questions on Teambuilding and Leadership
 - One answer obvious - freedom to operate
 - Other 6 questions problematic

+# Questions to Address

+### 1. What is the case about?
+Please give a general flow of events in the case.

+- Described above

+### 2. What are the pros and cons of Dovernet Performance management system?

+### 3. What rating would you give to Raynor, Davidson and Albright (A, B, or C)?

+### 4. Based on your answer how would you ensure a culture that both demonstrates collegially and promotes stretch performance.

+### 5. Critically examine and compare your formal organisation PMS with that of Dovernet.